 Ingredient Notes and Substitutions

-- Butter – This also provides a rich, creamy flavor to the recipe.
-I suggest using unsalted butter to help the sodium content in the soup.
+- Butter: This also provides a rich, creaminess.
+We suggest using unsalted butter to keep the overall sodium down.

-- Chicken broth or stock – I prefer using low sodium so I can control the salt level in the soup.
+- Chicken broth or stock; Low sodium is ideal for controlling the amount of salt in the soup.
 But if you prefer a stronger chicken flavor, you can use regular chicken broth or stock instead.

 Recipe Variations